Poko-Apps/curl-openssl-android/README.md

 * Minimum API set to 21 both for Curl and OpenSSL

 ## Download
 Downloads are available in the release section.
-Release names and tags follow this format: {curl_version-openssl_version}.
+Release names and tags follow this format:

+<b>{curlVersion-opensslVersion}</b>.

 ## Thanks
 * [217heidai](https://github.com/217heidai/openssl_for_android)